-In the midst of the whirlwind of activity, sometimes a child or adolescent has challenges or issues they are unable to face on their own.
+Sometimes a child or adolescent has challenges or issues they are unable to face on their own.
 Even with the help of family members, some situations are difficult for children.
-When your child is struggling with an issue, whether it is social anxiety, mood changes, irritability, or an obsessive compulsive disorder, it gets in the way of the many exciting events and fun that life has to offer.
+When your child is struggling with an issue, whether it is social anxiety, mood changes, irritability, or obsessive-compulsive disorder (OCD), it gets in the way of the many exciting events and fun that life has to offer.
 You want to help your child, and it is hard to watch as they suffer from their issues.

 Common Obsessions in Children with OCD